tiagomonteiro0715/tiagomonteiro0715/README.md

 ---

 <h3 align="center">About Me</h3>

-I am Tiago Monteiro, currently a master of AI at Northeastern University in the Silicon Valley campus.
+I am Tiago Monteiro, currently a master of AI at Northeastern University in the Silicon Valley campus at San Jose, California, USA.

 I finished my undergraduate degree in Electrical & Computer Engineering at NOVA University, one of the best universities in Portugal.